paleface001/visualization-resources/README.md

 * **How we went from individual styles to a consistent look-and-feel in the NZZ Graphics Team** ( https://medium.com/nzz-open/how-we-went-from-individual-styles-to-a-consistent-look-and-feel-in-the-nzz-graphics-team-89fd560d6632 )

+* **How far is too far?
+An analysis of driving times to abortion clinics in the US.** ( https://pudding.cool/2017/09/clinics/ )
+简洁且优雅的交互

 ## lib
 * 2d图表的风格化 [url](https://emeeks.github.io/semiotic/#/semiotic/usingpatterns)